adamghill/django-unicorn-playground/README.md

 The `Unicorn Playground` provides a way to prototype and debug [`Unicorn`](https://www.django-unicorn.com) components without creating a complete Django application.
 It can either be run as a standalone script or by installing the library.

-## Standalone Script
+## Standalone script

-The benefit of the standalone script is that dependencies are defined in the file and `pipx` handles creating the virtual environment when the script is running.
+The benefit of the standalone script is that [inline script metadata](https://packaging.python.org/en/latest/specifications/inline-script-metadata/) provides the information for `pipx` to create a virtual environment and install any dependencies automatically.

+### Create an example component

 1. Install [`pipx`](https://pipx.pypa.io/latest/installation/)
-2. Create a new file called `counter.py`
-3. Add the following code to `counter.py`
+2. Create a new file called `counter.py` with the following code

 ```python
 # /// script